 - If you only use Secrets Manager to manage a secret:

-The secret object stores only the secret value of the "current version".
+The secret object has only one secret value and its version is "current version".

 - If you use Secrets Manager to manage and rotate a secret:

 A new secret value is stored in the secret object during rotation, and the new version becomes the "current version".
 Then, the "current version" obtained by the application that uses the secret is automatically updated.

 In the preceding scenarios, the application that uses the secret only needs to obtain the secret value of the "current version".
 The "current version" is a version stage.
 Version stages are marked with stage labels.
 Secrets Manager has two built-in stage labels: ACSCurrent and ACSPrevious.
 ACSCurrent is used to mark the "current version", and ACSPrevious is used to mark the "previous version".
 Rules for the built-in stage labels are as follows:

 The "current version" is marked with ACSCurrent.
 By default, when you call GetSecretValue, the secret value of the version marked with ACSCurrent is returned.

 - The "current version" and "previous version" are updated automatically.

 If you call PutSecretValue to store a new secret value in a secret object without a specified version stage, the new version is marked with ACSCurrent.

 If you call PutSecretValue or UpdateSecretVersionStage to update the version marked with ACSCurrent, the original version marked with ACSCurrent is marked with ACSPrevious and becomes the "previous version".